digint/btrbk/README.md

 The examples below assume that the btrfs subvolume containing `home` and `rootfs` is mounted at `/mnt/btr_pool`.
 This is usually the btrfs root subvolume, which always has `subvolid=5`.

+Note that mounting subvolid=5 is *mandatory* if you want to backup your root filesystem `/`.

 /etc/fstab: